 Since data protection pertains to security, availability and management, there are many technologies that aim to help companies accomplish these goals:

-• Data loss prevention (DLP): DLP solutions detect potential data leaks and exfiltration.
+- Data loss prevention (DLP): DLP solutions detect potential data leaks and exfiltration.
 They require extensive classification of data in order for network administrators to monitor and control what data users transfer.
-If a company doesn’t classify data, it goes unmonitored by a DLP.
+Data goes unmonitored by a DLP if it is not classified by the company.

 Awareness of all the possible technologies for protecting your data can help you evaluate what solution would work best for your organization.